jeremiahalex/wdi-sg-2/labs/command-line-lab/readme.md

   - in the "my-favorite-things" folder, create a folder called "books"
   - create a folder in books named after your favorite author (e.g. "mark-twain", or "john-grisham", but avoid spaces!)
   - create files named after some of the author's books in the author's folder
-  - open the books folder in atom/sublime
+  - open the books folder in atom/sublime/brackets
-  - edit each file to put a brief description of the book
+  - edit each file (ideally in nano) to put a brief description of the book

 - Organize your favorite movies